What tests are used to diagnose pancreatic cancer?

 You may be offered an EUS together with a biopsy if your diagnosis still isn’t clear after having a CT scan.
 It’s also used to confirm a cancer diagnosis.
 A biopsy involves taking tissue samples.

 A thin tube (called an endoscope) is passed through your mouth and down into your stomach.
-The tube has a light at the end and a small ultrasound probe.
+The tube has a video camera at the end and a small ultrasound probe.
 The ultrasound probe creates detailed pictures.
-This helps to show where the cancer is in the pancreas, how big it is and if it has spread outside the pancreas.
+This helps to show where the cancer is in the pancreas and how big it is.
+It is used to guide biopsies.

 If you are having a biopsy with the EUS, a needle is passed through the tube to take tissue samples.
-This is called an EUS-guided fine-needle aspiration (EUS-FNA).
-You may hear this test called an EUS-guided fine needle biopsy (EUS-FNB) if a larger tissue sample is taken.
+This is called an EUS-guided fine-needle biopsy (EUS FNB).

 This combines a CT scan with a PET (positron emission tomography) scan.
 A PET-CT scan helps to provide a clearer picture of the cancer.
 It may be used to learn more about the stage of the cancer and how best to treat it.
-It may also be used after you have been diagnosed to check if there is a chance of the cancer spreading.
-And it may be used during treatment to check how your treatment is working.
+It may also be used after you have been diagnosed to check if the cancer has spread, and during treatment to check how your treatment is working.

 A PET-CT scan is similar to a CT scan.
 A harmless radioactive substance called fluorodeoxyglucose (FDG) will be injected into a vein in your arm.
 You will have the scan about an hour after the injection.
 The scan takes 20-45 minutes, and you can usually go home straight afterwards.